 We looked down into the backyard and waited.
 I could hear Plum swearing under her breath, as we watched the party below.
 Men and women were skinny dipping in the pool, passed out on lawn chairs, and casting frivolous spells.
 The crowd erupted in laughter as the raven-haired woman who had greeted us at the door pried a drunk man’s hands off of her breasts and turned him into a pig.

 I was beginning to wonder if Delilah and her coven had driven away in the van, when the water in the pool suddenly became quicksand.
 In their intoxicated state, the partygoers thought it was another harmless prank and several of them jumped in.
 Then a man, who felt himself being sucked into its depths began shouting and flailing his arms.
-The others laughed, until his head disappeared and he never resurfaced.
+The others laughed, until his head disappeared and he didn’t resurface.

 As they looked on in stunned silence, Delilah and her crew came running out of the shadows and pushed in the onlookers standing along the lip of the pool.
 Anyone passed out on a lounge chair was flipped into the pool.
 In short order, the quicksand dragged them down.
 The more they struggled, the faster they sank.
 Plum turned the light back on.